-- 26. The Court shall conform with and execute any Order which His Majesty in Council may think fit to make on an Appeal from a judgment of the Court in like manner as any judgment of the Court should or might have been executed. - 27.
-All or any of the functions or authorities by any of these Rules conferred on the Court may be exercised by the Chief Justice (or Acting Chief Justice) of the Colony in which the judgment under appeal was pronounced. - 28.
-Nothing in these Rules contained shall be deemed to interfere with the right of His Majesty, upon the humble petition of any person aggrieved by any judgment of the Court, to admit his Appeal therefrom upon such conditions as His Majesty in Council shall think fit to impose.
+27. The Court shall conform with and execute any Order which His Majesty in Council may think fit to make on an appeal from a judgment of the Court in like manner as any original judgment of the Court should or might have been executed.

+28. Nothing in these Rules contained shall be deemed to interfere with the right of His Majesty, upon the humble petition of any person aggrieved by any judgment of the Court, to admit his appeal therefrom upon such conditions as His Majesty in Council shall think fit to impose.